 of $M_{H}(S_\kappa, v_1)$ and $M_{H'}(S_\kappa, v_2)$ respectively as the moduli space of relative stable sheaves on $\cS$ over $W'$ with the given Mukai vectors.

-Let $K'$ be the fraction field of $W'$ and write $\cS_{K'}$ as the generic fiber of $\cS\rightarrow \Spec W'$.
+Let $K'$ be the fraction field of $W'$ and denote by $\cS_{K'}$ the generic fiber of $\cS\rightarrow \Spec W'$.
 In our case, we can assume that the auto-equivalences of type (1) or (2) can be lifted to $W'$ by lifting additional line bundles.
 By \cite[Corollary~1.3]{BM14}, after possibly taking a finite extension of $K'$, there is a birational map

-between the generic fibers of \eqref{proj-lift} defined over $K'$.
-Since the special fibers of \eqref{proj-lift} are not ruled, it follows from \cite[Theorem~1]{MM64} that $M_{H}(S_\kappa, v_1)$ and $M_{H'}(S_\kappa, v_2)$ are birationally equivalent (after possibly taking a field extension of the residue field $\kappa$).
-As $k$ is algebraically closed, then $M_H(S,v_1)$ and $M_{H'}(S, v_2)$ are birationally equivalent over $k$ as well. \end{proof}